-12 Hidden Signs You’re About to Get a Serious Sunburn
+11 Hidden Signs You May Get a Serious Sunburn

 One of the most common medications prescribed by dermatologists for acne is an antibiotic called tetracycline.
-It’s also one oral medication that makes skin more sun-sensitive and likely to burn, says Elizabeth K. Hale, MD, senior vice president at the Skin Cancer Foundation.
+It’s also one oral medication that makes skin more sun-sensitive and likely to burn, says Elizabeth K. Hale, MD, clinical associate professor of Dermatology, NYU Langone Medical Center and senior vice president at the Skin Cancer Foundation.
 Another antibiotic that leaves you sun-sensitive: Doxycycline, which people take for severe acne or Lyme disease.
 Before beginning a new medication, especially an antibiotic, ask your doctor or pharmacist if it comes with these skin side effects.
 Check out these weird ways your body changes after just a single sunburn.

 It’s nice to remove dead cells on the surface of your skin and reveal a more youthful glow underneath.
-The downside is that exfoliating away that layer removes natural sun protection, “rendering skin more sensitive to the sun,” says Kenneth Mark, MD, a cosmetic dermatologist and Mohs skin cancer surgeon practicing in New York City.
+The downside is that exfoliating away that layer removes natural sun protection, “rendering skin more sensitive to the sun,” says Kenneth Mark, MD, a cosmetic dermatologist and Mohs skin cancer surgeon (a surgical technique for treating two common types of skin cancer) practicing in New York City.
 Exfoliating masks, chemical peels, and microdermabrasion can all have this effect.
 If you use these products, double down on your commitment to applying sunscreen every morning.

 Heading for an outdoor happy hour?
 Cover up if you’re ordering a margarita or vodka soda with lime.
 Lime or citrus juices can trigger a phototoxic reaction, says Michele Farber, MD, a dermatologist at Schweiger Dermatology Group in New York City.
 This happens when certain chemicals (like those in citrus) are activated by the sun and damage skin—you could end up with discoloration on your lips or hands.
 “This is something I see when people come back from summer vacation,” Dr. Farber says.

-It may surprise you to learn that an SPF 15 shields against 95% of UVB rays, while an SPF 30 is effective against 97 or 98%, says Dr. Hale.
-That two to three percent matters.
+It may surprise you to learn that an SPF 15 shields against 95 percent of UVB rays, while an SPF 30 is effective against 97 or 98 percent, says Dr. Hale.
+That difference may seem small, but it’s critical.
 “Everyone under-applies,” she says.
 (You should apply a shot glass-sized amount to your whole body.)
 That’s why Dr. Hale recommends patients use an SPF 30 or 50, as higher numbers will help make up for not applying enough, she says.
-Before you buy, decode sunscreen label lingo with this guide.
+And note that wearing SPF in your makeup is not enough protection as those are usually SPF 15 or less.
+Before you buy, decode sunscreen label meanings with this guide.

 Fun in the sun means reapplying SPF every two hours; even more often if you’re sweating or swimming, says Dr. Mark.
-As the New York Times explains, it’s not because sunscreen breaks down over a certain period of time, but because people don’t put on enough in the first place.
-Reapplying regularly helps buffer that blunder and ensure skin has the protection it needs.
+You can train yourself into the habit of reapplying sunscreen regularly by setting a two-hour timer on your phone when you plan to be at the beach or outdoors; also, every time you use your towel (to dry off), grab your bottle of sunscreen.
+This will help ensure that your skin has the protection it needs.
 If you forget to reapply and get a nasty sunburn, try one of these unusual sunburn remedies that actually work.

 On a cloudy day, you don’t really need the SPF, right?
 After all, your skin doesn’t feel like its sizzling when you’re out.
 Wrong.
 “Clouds offer a false sense of security.
 You can still burn on cloudy days,” says Dr. Mark.
 Indeed, 40 percent of UV rays penetrate through clouds, according to the Skin Cancer Foundation.
 “What’s worse, you may feel less hot and stay exposed longer than you otherwise would,” Dr. Mark says.
 Break out that SPF no matter what.

 Ideally, if you’re applying the right amount, a bottle of sunscreen shouldn’t last beyond a season anyway.
 Another reason not to have leftovers?
 Sunscreen does expire.
-According to the American Academy of Dermatology, the FDA requires that all sunscreens are good for three years; beyond that, they may not protect you.
+According to the American Academy of Dermatology, the Food and Drug Administration requires that all sunscreens are good for three years; beyond that, they may not protect you.
 Before applying that old bottle, look for the expiration date—if it’s past its prime, throw it out.

 It’s not just what you eat: Some essential oils contain chemical compounds that make a sunburn more likely, according to the American College of Healthcare Sciences.
 They’re often the citrus oils, including bergamot peel, grapefruit peel, lime peel, and lemon peel.
 The health organization advises avoiding direct sun exposure for a minimum of 12 hours after using.
-“Do not use these oils at all if there is any chance of being exposed to UV light,” they write on their website.
+The group’s advice: “Do not use these oils at all if there is any chance of being exposed to UV light.”
 These are the myths about sunburn that are damaging your skin.

 Don’t fear the sun

-Yes, there are a dozen things on this list that can prime you for a sunburn—a very unpleasant, not to mention dangerous, outcome.
+Yes, there are a dozen things on this list that can prime you for a sunburn—an unpleasant and risky outcome.
 But it does you no good to fear the sun—summer offers plenty of opportunities to get out, enjoy the fresh air, and be more active.
 “Live your life—just make sure you’re covering your skin appropriately,” says Dr. Farber.
 Next, learn the sunscreen dos and don’ts dermatologists wish you knew.